foundriesio/docs/source/genesis/branching.rst

 - [LTD fromlist]: patches propose for upstream that are under discussion and are still being merged, and revisions to them.

-These are the rules for each tag.
+More detailed rules for each sauce tag follow below.

 [LTD toup]